m-zarate/db_migration_tool/README.md

 2.  rerun the migration tool (php run.php).
 3.  verify the tool reports an error w/the insert statement in file #4.
 4.  also verify that the new president data in the prior sql command didn't make it into it's target table due to the entire file being rolled back.

+Things to be aware of:

+1. Since the tool delimits sql commands with semicolons, it can not handle semicolons within queries (e.g. within a quoted string).